tdolby-at-uk-ibm-com/ace-keda-demo/tekton/README.md

 https://github.com/trevor-dolby-at-ibm-com/ace-docker/tree/master/experimental/ace-minimal for more
 details on the minimal image, and [minimal image build instructions](minimal-image-build/README.md) on how to build the various pre-req images.
+- Crane or buildah images to build the ACE application container image.

 For the initial testing, variants of ace-minimal:13.0.1.0-alpine-mqclient have been pushed to tdolby/experimental on DockerHub, but this is not a stable location, and the images should be rebuilt by anyone attempting